informalsystems/vdd/blockchain/blockchain.md

  For all *i < len(chain)*: *chain[i].Height + 1 = chain[i+1].Height*

-*Remark:* We do not write *chain[i].Height = i* to allow that a chain can be started at some arbitrary height, e.g., when the is social consensus to restart a chain from a given height/block.
+*Remark:* We do not write *chain[i].Height = i* to allow that a chain can be started at some arbitrary height, e.g., when there is social consensus to restart a chain from a given height/block.

 *Remark:* Was called [TMBC-SOUND-NO-HOLES]